-The Board reviews our corporate governance arrangements regularly and expect to evolve these over time as the business grows.
+The Board reviews our corporate governance arrangements regularly and expects to evolve these over time as the business grows.
 There is a clear division of responsibilities between the Chairman and the Chief Executive Officer.
 The Chairman is responsible for leading the Board, setting its agenda and monitoring its effectiveness.
-He meets regularly and separately with the Chief Executive Officer and the other Non-executive Directors.
-The Board has recently reviewed the schedule of matters reserved for its decision and a full copy is published on the Group’s website.
+He meets regularly and separately with the Chief Executive Officer and the other Nonexecutive Directors.
+The Board has recently reviewed the schedule of matters reserved for its decision and a full copy is published on this website (click here).

 Matters reserved for Board decision include:

-- review of key financial matters, including approval of financial plans, changes to capital structure u acquisitions and disposals of businesses, material capital expenditure, treasury policy, and dividends u governance, including the appointment and removal of Board members, remuneration of Directors, set up and delegation of matters to committees and the reviewing of reporting back thereof approval of Financial Statements
+- Governance, including the appointment and removal of Board members, remuneration of Directors, set-up and delegation of matters to committees and the reviewing of reporting back thereof

-All Directors receive monthly information on the Group’s operational and financial performance and a full set of board papers circulated to the Board in advance of meetings.
+Stock exchange-related issues, including the approval of key communications All Directors receive monthly information on the Group’s operational and financial performance and a full set of papers are circulated to the Board in advance of meetings.
 The Board delegates authority to three committees to assist in meeting its business objectives while ensuring a sound system of internal control and risk management.
 The committees meet independently of Board meetings.

 Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant shareholders.

-The Board has formal responsibilities and agendas and three sub-committees; in addition, strong informal relations are maintained between Executive and Non-executive Directors.
-During the last year most meetings have taken place online and Non-executive Directors have continued to meet with other senior managers and give advice and assistance online.
-Two board dinners have been held during the year to provide opportunities for broader discussions.
+The Board has formal responsibilities and agendas and three sub-committees.
+Additionally, strong informal relations are maintained between Executive and Non-executive Directors.
+During the last year most meetings have taken place face-to-face and Non-executive Directors have continued to meet with other senior managers informally to give advice and assistance.
+One board dinner has been held during the year to provide opportunities for broader discussions.
 The Chief Executive Officer and Chief Financial Officer meet with investors after results announcements have been made and at other shareholder participant events.
-They also meet regularly with the Group’s Nomad/ broker to discuss any shareholder feedback – the Board is briefed accordingly.
-The Chief Executive Officer and the Chief Financial Officer make presentations to institutional shareholders and analysts each year immediately following the release of interim and full-year results.
-They also attend retail shareholder events.
-The slides used for such presentations are made available on the Group’s website under the Annual Reports section.
+They also meet regularly with the Group’s Nomad/broker to discuss any shareholder feedback – the Board is briefed accordingly.
+The Chief Executive Officer and the Chief Financial Officer make presentations to institutional shareholders and analysts each year, immediately following the release of interim and full-year results.
+They also attend retail shareholder events, both in person and online.
+The slides used for such presentations are made available on this website (click here) and recording of presentations from retail investor meetings are generally made available on the platform of the organisers.
 The Group retains a financial public relations firm to assist it in ensuring that key messages reach the appropriate audiences.